-It's FINALLY feeling like spring on the east coast, and this warm weather can only mean one thing; summer concert season is right around the corner, and let's be honest the best kind of concert is a country concert.
+Summer is not over yet!
+Which means that there is still more time to enjoy the sunshine AND enjoy the rest of the summer concert season.
+And, let's be honest the best kind of concert is a country concert.
 So, here are our tips for what to wear and what to bring to make the best of every show this summer.

 1. Cowboy hats and denim are mandatory.